 The law enforcement officials I spoke with that weekend were surprised that our attack was already contained.
 Most of the calls they receive come from the CEO, because the IT and security teams are frantically busy, and the company is usually on its third or fourth day of shutdown with no end in sight.

 We know our July 4 attack could have been much worse.
-A combination of rapid incident response, security controls and governance, and utilizing technical tools and industry practices gave us an advantage.
+A combination of rapid incident response, security controls and governance, and utilising technical tools and industry practices gave us an advantage.

 And that’s how I spent my summer vacation.